slhck/SubjectivePlayer/README.md

     adb install <path-to-apk>
     ```

-### Quick Setup Example
+Open the app once to create the necessary storage directories.

-Then, to run a test, you need to put a playlist file (with the videos to be rated) and the actual videos onto the device.
+To run a test, you need to put a playlist file (with the videos to be rated) and the actual videos onto the device.
 The details of this will be explained below, but for a quick start, you can use the provided sample files.

 Push sample test files with: